davud600/agency-dashboard/README.md

 - limit query results to a number (like 20) and limit should be done on server-side db query, the limit should be able to be changed from the front-end with a filter (which would work a little different from the other filters since it has to make db queries and not change the client side list) (DONE)

-- filter for date created (7 days ago, 30 days ago...)
 - auth
-- option to download the whole db locally from site (to excel)
+- option to download the whole db locally from site (export to excel file)